 If you wish to restore a hidden contour again, you can repeat the process and click on the hidden cut lines to restore them.
 The contour will reappear on the canvas.

-The contour function is not available in the Cricut Basics iOS App.
-For advanced editing, use Design Space on an iOS device, Mac or Windows computer.
+The Contour function is not available in the Cricut Basics iOS App.
+For advanced editing, use Design Space on an iOS or Android device, Mac or Windows computer.